The Sustainable Futures in Africa (SFA) Network

 The Sustainable Futures in Africa (SFA) Network is an interdisciplinary collective that brings together researchers, educators, and communities of practice that acknowledge the situated and complex nature of practices and conceptions of sustainability.
 The Network aims to build understanding, research, and practice in socio-ecological sustainability in Africa.

-Specifically, the Network includes the participation of researchers (from political and cultural geography, public pedagogies, community and adult education, social arts, earth sciences, health sciences, and engineering); third-sector organisations (working with environmental and social sustainability in African contexts); and community stake-holders (living and working in areas of focus).
-Participants currently span the UK, Uganda, Botswana, Nigeria, Malawi, Kenya, Ethiopia, and South Africa, and the reach of the network continues to expand.
+Specifically, the Network includes the participation of researchers (from geography and earth sciences, community and adult education, applied social arts, health sciences, and engineering); third-sector organisations (working with environmental and social sustainability, with arts and cultural practice, and with community engagement in African contexts); and community stake-holders (living and working in areas of focus).
+Participants currently span the Uganda, Botswana, Nigeria, Malawi, and the UK, and the reach of the network continues to expand.

 The Network’s Aims Are:

-The Network’s current infrastructure includes a website (https://sustainablefuturesinafrica.com/) and social media platorms; a growing base of funding to support knowledge sharing and capacity strengthening (ESRC, SFC); and a core group of University of Glasgow scholars and support staff who are providing the leadership and administration of this initiative.
-Currently, this team includes: Deborah Dixon, Mia Perry, Brian Barret, Daniel Koehn, Neil Burnside, Philip Nicholson, Molly Gilmour, Bonnie Slade and Daniel Haydon.
+The Network’s current infrastructure includes a website (https://sustainablefuturesinafrica.com/) and social media platforms; a growing base of research, funding to support knowledge sharing and capacity strengthening (ESRC, EPSRC & SFC); and a core group of scholars, practitioners, and support staff who are providing the leadership and administration of this initiative.